ps4star/OdinGL/README.md

 Custom Odin OpenGL bindings that extend the official vendor ones.
 Expose extra legacy procs.

+Please install this into your `shared` folder found in the Odin compiler location (same dir as `odin` EXE).

 # --- BELOW IS ORIGINAL README (from Odin/vendor/OpenGL) ---
 # odin-gl: opengl loader in Odin